Baabalwaaiz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions: Mirror permissions fo two files
+Add execution permissions to directories